-- 1. Bachelor's degree from an accredited college or university with a 3.0 GPA or better.
+1. Bachelor's degree from an accredited college or university with a 3.0 GPA or better.
 Admitted students usually have GPAs that are higher than 3.0.

-The major must have an equivalent at the State University of New York (SUNY). - 2.
+- The major must have an equivalent at the State University of New York (SUNY). - 2.
 Official transcripts from all post-secondary schools.
 Transcripts for all degrees earned in schools outside the U.S. or Canada must be evaluated by an agency accredited by the National Association of Credential Evaluation Services.
 See section on International Students for more information about this process.
 The requirement for evaluation of transcripts is waived for graduates of foreign medical schools with a current license to practice in the U.S. - 3.
-Official GRE (verbal, quantitative, and analytical) scores are required.
+Official GRE (verbal, quantitative, and analytical) scores are required (within last 5 years).
 This requirement is waived for applicants who have been awarded a doctoral degree from an accredited U.S. or Canadian university.
 Applicants to the MD/MPH program may substitute MCAT scores for the GRE.
 Applicants to the MBA/MPH program may substitute GMAT scores.
 Applicants to the DDS/MPH may substitute DAT scores.
 A request to substitute any other standardized test scores for the GRE needs to be submitted in writing to the MPH Senior Academic Coordinator.

-PLEASE NOTE: Admitted applicants may be required to take preparatory courses prior to enrolling in classes if they score below a 500 (or its equivalent in the new GRE) in the Qualitative and/or Verbal sections of the exam, as well as below a 4.0 in the Analytical section.

-- 4. Three references from persons who can address the applicant's capacity to provide leadership in public health and complete a course of graduate study.
+PLEASE NOTE: Admitted applicants may be required to take preparatory courses prior to enrolling in classes if they score below a 500 (or its equivalent in the new GRE) in the Qualitative and/or Verbal sections of the exam, as well as below a 4.0 in the Analytical section. - 4.
+Three references from persons who can address the applicant's capacity to provide leadership in public health and complete a course of graduate study.
 If the applicant is a student or has graduated within the last two years, at least one letter must be from a college or university faculty member with whom the applicant has studied.
 If the applicant is a member of the public health workforce, at least one letter must be from a senior administrator in the organization who is familiar with his/her work. - 5.
-Two essays, no more than 500 words each: - Essay 1: How do your background, training, and experience prepare you for a leadership role in Public Health? - Essay 2: Select one of the following topics: (a) Explain how the Graduate Program in Public Health and the concentration chosen will help you achieve your short-term and long-term goals; (b) Define a time in your own life when you have identified and captured an opportunity; (c) Define a unique quality you possess; or (d) How do you expect to contribute to the improvement of health in your community? - 6.
-A personal interview, if requested by the MPH Admissions Committee. - 7.
-A non-refundable application fee made payable to Stony Brook University. - 8.
-Completion of the on-line application. - 9.
+One essay, no more than 500 words: - Essay topic: How do your background, training, and experience prepare you for a leadership role in Public Health? - 6.
+Completion of the on-line application, SOPHAS. - 7.
+A personal interview, if requested by the MPH Admissions Committee. - 8.
 Any other requirements of the Graduate School not stated here.